NilsDengler/view-point-pushing/README.md

 # installation
 To install and use the gym environment for this project we suggest using Anaconda3 or other virtual environments.
+You need to use python 3.8 in order to run the program.

 use the following command to install the pacage via pip: